theblobinthesky/OpenSock/dataloader/README.md

 - Write tests for different prefetch size, thread size configurations
 - Deal with parallel dataloaders (as that doesn't really make much sense)
 - Replace existing build system with something much faster and easier to debug
+- llm code context

 TODO:
 - make pipeline work; only bilinear resize for now
 - overlapped i/o
-- trainign with synthetic data
+- training with synthetic data
 - tests for slow drives with custom fuse filesystem
 - think about multithreading
 - apply more sanitizers